7 Homeschool Tips for Beginners

 Read good books, take your kids outdoor and explore with intention, and follow your child’s interests.
 You can do this!

-So how to you choose the best homeschool curriculum for your unique child?
-Recently, I surveyed veteran homeschool moms and asked them to share their favorite language arts programs.
-They were eager to share!
+Recently, I surveyed veteran homeschool moms and asked them to share their favorite homeschool language arts programs.
 So what homeschool programs did these moms love the most?

 Melissa Cochran, M.Ed., is a former principal, reading specialist, and kindergarten teacher.
 She homeschools 2 teens with ASD, ADHD, PTSD, Anxiety, SPD, and PDD (Persistent Depressive Disorder).